andypowe11/AWS-RDS-Snapshot-Copy/README.md

 by people who have legitimate access to an AWS account.

-This kind of 'disaster' can be mitigated by saving copies of key resources - AMIs, CloudFormation templates, encryption keys and instance & RDS snapshots in a second 'failsafe' account to which there is limited and carefully controlled access.
-Such control could be maintained by splitting the password and the MFS device across multiple members of staff, requiring two to be present for any access to be possible.
+This kind of 'disaster' can be mitigated by saving copies of key resources - AMIs, CloudFormation templates, encryption keys and instance & RDS snapshots - to a second 'failsafe' account to which there is limited and carefully controlled access.
+Such control could be maintained by splitting the password and the MFA device across multiple members of staff, requiring two to be present for any access to be possible.

-The Lambda functions here provide a way of taking a daily copy of the automated snapshots from one or more RDS instances from a Live account to a Failsafe account and can be used as part of the above strategy.
+The Lambda functions provided here offer a way of taking a daily copy of the most recent automated snapshots from one or more RDS instances in a Live account to a Failsafe account and can be used as part of the above strategy.
 ## Overview
 Two Lambda python functions are provided.